Free delivery on orders over £100

 This type of hyperpigmentation is caused by hormones and often appears as larger brown patches, so skincare routines for melasma may include serums to target overall discolouration and large patches.

-If you have post-inflammatory hyperpigmentation, you need to be careful to not irritate the skin and make it react or breakout, which could cause more inflammation and therefore more hyperpigmentation.
+If you have post-inflammatory hyperpigmentation, you need to be careful to not irritate the skin and make it react or break out, which could cause more inflammation and therefore more hyperpigmentation.
 You can avoid this by patch testing and using products designed with acne-prone skin or sensitive skin in mind if you have them.

 By skin type